 GRANDPARENTS RIGHTS LAWYER

 If you are currently caring for your grandchildren but do not have parental rights or legal custodial rights, you need a family law attorney’s help to establish your grandparents rights legally.
 Maybe their parents got a divorce, and now you are not allowed to see or visit with your beloved grandson or granddaughter.
 Jeff Anderson Family Law Attorney is board certified in family law by the Texas Board of Legal Specialization and has 25+ years of experience helping people just like you get the legal rights they need to care for and visit their grandchildren.
 They need insurance, enrollment in school, and you may even need to protect them from a natural parent.
 Whatever the scenario, we can help.
-Our firm has offices across the greater Dallas area including Frisco, Highland Park, and one family law office in Frisco, Texas.
+Our firm has family law attorneys in Dallas including Frisco, and Highland Park.

 Think grandparents automatically have a right to see their grandchildren when the children’s parents get a divorce?
 Wrong.
 In 2000, the United States Supreme Court held that the Due Process Clause of the 14th Amendment,